EconomistDigitalSolutions/aws-key-rotator/README.md

 # aws-key-rotator
 `aws-key-rotator` provides functionality for rotating AWS Access Keys with customised handling for propagating a newly created key.

-A typical example of its usage is for automatically updating the Access Keys for a project's CI/CD service.
+A typical usage example is automatically updating the Access Keys for a project's CI/CD service.

 # Usage
+## Pre-Requisites
+1. The User(s) that you wish to rotate Access Keys for must be set up in AWS IAM.
+2. The User(s) must have at most 1 active Access Key.
+3. The code that calls KeyRotator must have IAM permissions to perform the following actions for the required User(s):
+    ```
+    iam:ListAccessKeys
+    iam:DeleteAccessKey
+    iam:CreateAccessKey
+    iam:UpdateAccessKey
+    ```

+## Steps
 1. Add `aws-key-rotator` as a dependency in your `package.json` file.
     ```bash
     npm install aws-key-rotator
     ```
-2. Add imports for the library in your code as required.
+2. Add imports in your code as required.
     ```typescript
     import { KeyRotator, NewKeyHandler } from "aws-key-rotator"
     ```